On the Fallacy of Global Token Perplexity in Spoken Language Model Evaluation: Experimental Results

 \subsection{A Tale of Two Models: How Loss Composition Shapes Performance}

-Building on our earlier discussion that acoustic quality can be decomposed into interpretable axes (e.g., speaker- and background-related attributes), we expect the model’s NLL loss be governed by an analogous set of disentangleable components.
+Building on our earlier discussion that acoustic quality can be decomposed into interpretable axes (e.g., speaker- and background-related attributes), we expect the model’s NLL loss to be governed by an analogous set of disentangleable components.
 Breaking the loss down by axis would quantify each attribute’s contribution and its effect on performance.
 Nonetheless, an explicit axis-wise decomposition of the loss remains difficult in practice, because the relevant factors are entangled within a single embedding or even within individual tokens.
 Fortunately, we can consider Spirit-LM-Expressive and Llama-Mimi as analytical lenses for this study, since their token inventories are inherently functionally distinct.
+Spirit-LM-Expressive comprises three token types during sequence construction: HuBERT, pitch, and style; whereas Llama-Mimi employs tokens from different RVQ layers, which similarly exhibit functional heterogeneity.
 Their original works \cite{sugiura2025llama, spiritlm} already categorized them as reflecting semantic versus acoustic utility.
 Using these models as representative cases, we contrast composition profiles to account for the opposite effects of our alternative methods in Llama-Mimi and Spirit-LM-Expressive.
 We perform a comprehensive combinatorial ablation across token types, enabling Shapley value analysis \cite{value1953shapley} to quantify each token type’s marginal contribution.

 \TabCompositionShapleyAvgOnly